 With job boards, companies have specifically listed their open positions and often accept job applications directly through the job board.
-Employers typically pay a fee to the job board in order to list their jobs on the site – essentially, the site warehouses resumes and sells employers access to them.
+Employers typically pay a fee to the job board to list their jobs on the site – essentially, the site warehouses resumes and sells employers access to them.

 Monster, the largest and best-known job board, is a general board with postings across a broad range of industries.
 Indeed offers a wider array of jobs including contract positions, work-at-home opportunities, summer jobs, and volunteer work.
 CareerBuilder is focused more on people with a bachelor's degree.

 Other more specialized boards focus on a particular industry.
 Dice, for example, is a leading site for tech jobs.
 Career Bank and eFinancial Careers focus on finance and banking.
 Variety Careers posts media jobs in television, radio, and production.
 TalentZoo covers advertising and marketing.